S2000Erwin/sendmoremoney/README.md

 "Send More Money" is a Math problem.
 It can be depicted like this...

-`   S E N D `
+`   S E N D`

-` + M O R E `
+`+ M O R E`

-` --------- `
+`---------`

-` M O N E Y `
+`M O N E Y `

-Just wiki "send more money math problem" you will find a bunch of results

 # How to solve this type of problem

-First, we try to write down the mathematical formula about this problem
+First, we try to write down the mathematical formula

-Note that
+In ones-digit

 > D + E = Y --- (1)

-But there is also an alternative if D + E is greater than 9 and created an overthrow.
+But there is also an alternative if D + E is greater than 9.
+In this case, an overthrow is created.

 > D + E = 10 + Y ---(2)

- For the tens digit, there are 4 possible formula:
+ For the tens digit, there are 4 possible situations:

 If there is carry from the previous digit addition, we will have